-AWG Contracting, is helping solve the world’s water crisis.
+PALADIN WATER TECHNOLOGY, is helping solve the world’s water crisis.
 We supplement current water sources and can even replace depleted water sources — aquifers, springs, lakes and rivers — providing clean, drinkable water to those in the most distressed regions of the world at a low cost.

 Read on to learn how.

 More than 700 million people still lack ready access to improved sources of drinking water, according to the 2014 WHO report.
 Water scarcity affects one in three people on every continent of the globe.